 A website for my dad’s business who was able to get some leads through it.

 A multi-lingual medical consulting website for my cousin which unfortunately wasn’t promoted or used well… yet beautifully designed and coded.

 In between all these projects, I used to go to many meetups related to my work.
 This even helped me get clients (like the "highway delite" client was from a meetup).
 I even gave a talk in one meetup.

-I even took a free workshop on introduction to ethical hacking, web development and android development at Hasanath College, Ulsoor at this time but unfortunately took no photos back then.
+I even took a free workshop on introduction to ethical hacking, web development and android development at Hasanath College, Ulsoor at this time but unfortunately took no photos then.

-And finally my first project since I moved to Bangalore—an Android app that was to be internally used by a Bangalore-based real estate startup.
+And my first project when I moved to Bangalore—an Android app that was to be internally used by a Bangalore-based real estate startup.
 The day I landed in Bangalore, I had already set up a meet with “The House Monk” who found me through Quora.
 Fortunately, I had the skills that they were looking for in an Android developer—a programmer working with reactive extensions for Android (RxAndroid).

 Before I had moved to Bangalore, I was living in my hometown.
 A city called Trichy in Tamil Nadu.
 Even then I was building apps and taking workshops.
 The reason I even moved was to find more opportunities and Bangalore was perfect for my work.